shangdawei/NFC-Key/README.md

 Requires:

 * A phone which can write to, and read from, NFC tags (such as the Nexus 4,Xperia S, Xperia Z, Galaxy S3)
+* Keepass2Android online or/and
+* Keepass2Android offline or/and
 * KeePassDroid

 ## Build